What Works?

 The path is living together in ways that are good for—in ways that are helpful to—the individual and the community.
 There will likely be aspects of that path that sound like something the Quakers are doing, or like something Gandhi did.
 Jesus walked a path that was labeled blasphemous, heretical, and satanic by his detractors.
 Some paths are like that.
 We cannot worry about the labels.
 Our focus is how to live together in ways that are good, in ways that serve the interest of the individual and the community.

 What is good for the individual may, or may not, be good for the community, and what is good for the community may, or may not, be good for the individual.
 Our focus is how to live together in ways that make sense to us, and work in terms of serving the good of each person, and of the whole, and exhibiting the best that can be imagined.
-Our focus is on how to be helpful, on how to live with one another in ways that are good for one another and for the whole.
+Our focus is on how to be helpful, on how to live with one another in ways that are good for one another and for the whole–in becoming who we are and doing what we are built to do.

 What is good is good in the eyes of the people over time.
 The good, like truth, will shine through, will stand out, will become obvious in time.
 The good, like wisdom, is vindicated, justified, by her children, and sometimes by her grandchildren.
 In the moment of our living, we live toward the best we can imagine, toward the good we perceive to be good, and see where it goes.
 Perhaps we are wrong.
 If it becomes evident that we are, the task is still the same task, to live toward what we perceive to be good in that moment, and see where it goes.